sag-gov-integration-unit/webmethods-container-deployments/aws_ecs/api_management/apigateway-with-apiportal/dockercompose-apigateway-with-apiportal/README.md

 For more details about Docker and AWS ECS integration, read https://docs.docker.com/cloud/ecs-integration/

+*Important*
-NOTE: This example is more of a quick start than a real production-ready deployment type.
+This docker-compose example is more of a quick start to test the webmethods API Management for yourself on AWS ECS, than a real production-ready deployment type!!

 ## Pre-requisites

 1) Make sure you followed the [instructions](../../README.md) to build and push the various SoftwareAG images to your AWS ECR registry.
-2) MAke sure you have Docker Desktop and Docker-Compose installed on your workstation.
+2) Make sure you have Docker Desktop and Docker-Compose installed on your workstation.

 ## Step 1: Create or Use Docker AWS ECS context